Lesson 3: @Modifying Queries

 Here we have an alter query that adds the column active to the user table and sets its default value to 1.

-Notice that this is a native query as such we have set the attribute nativeQuery = true.
+Notice that this is a native query, and as such, we’ve set the attribute nativeQuery = true.

 Let’s see this DDL query in action.